 Each shooter has a compartment for a small cartridge of concentrated web fluid which he had developed at home using a chemical set he had.
 He keeps spare cartridges in a belt under his costume for easy access.
 In later times, he improved them by installing a rotating carousel that automatically reloads a web cartridge should the current cartridge inside the chamber of the web shooter runs out of web fluid.
 A steel pin breaks the cartridge, ready to shoot web for web-swinging or ensnaring villains.
 The web shooter is also prone to malfunction, thus Peter needs to have constant maintenance to prevent his webbing from exploding and entangling himself.

 To capitalize on this, Marvel decided to introduce the organic web-shooters into the comics during the Avengers Disassembled crossover.
 In the story arc, Peter evolved biological web shooters located in his forearms.
-He developed spinnerets under his forearm that can trigger in a similar means to his original web shooter, but without the burden of constant repair of the device and costly web fluids.
-The strength and elasticity of the organic webbing is unknown, but it is speculated to be much stronger than the synthetic and is said to depend on Spider-Man's current health and nutrition.
-Unlike the synthetic webbing, the organic webbing last for a week until it dissolves.
-But ever since One More Day, Peter has lost the ability of organic webbing and is therefore using his web shooters again.
+He developed spinnerets under his forearms that can trigger in a similar means to his original web shooters but without the burden of constant build, repair, and upgrade of the device and costly web fluids.
+The strength and elasticity of the organic webbing are unknown, but it is speculated to be much stronger than the synthetic and is said to depend on Spider-Man's current health and nutrition.
+Unlike synthetic webbing, organic webbing lasts for a week until it dissolves.
+But ever since One More Day, Peter has lost the ability of organic webbing and is therefore using his web-shooters again.

 In Other Media